IrvKalb/pyghelpers/README.rst

     Big change to startup:

-       The main program should now create a dictionary of sceneKey: sceneObject pairs and get pass this in when creating the SceneMgr.
+       The main program should now create a dictionary of sceneKey: sceneObject pairs

+           and pass this in when creating the SceneMgr.

        This eliminates the earlier need for each scene to have a getSceneKey() method.